slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On society and politics

 <!--
+> *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
+> *"Nature has given women so much power that the law has very wisely given them little."  -- Samuel Johnson*
+> *"It is much more important to kill bad bills, than to pass good ones."  -- Calvin Coolidge*
+> *"What «multiculturalism» boils down to is that you can praise any culture in the world except Western culture - and you cannot blame any culture in the world except Western culture."  -- Thomas Sowell*
+> *"Where they have burned books, they will end in burning human beings."  -- Heinrich Heine*
+> *"To be wealthy and honored in an unjust society is a disgrace."  -- Confucius*
+> *"One of the penalties of refusing to participate in politics is that you end up being governed by your inferiors."  -- Plato*
-> *"The best way to keep a prisoner from escaping is to make sure he never knows he's in prison."  -- Fyodor Dostoyevsky*
+> *"The best way to keep a prisoner from escaping is to make sure he never knows he’s in prison."  -- Fyodor Dostoyevsky*
 > *"Be wary of any word that ends with “ism”.
 More often than not, "ism" at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
 Ideologies are the graveyards of ideas."  -- rapahelz@x*
-> *"the reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."  -- IterIntellectus@x*
+> *"the reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."  -- iterintellectus@x*
 > *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- micsolana@x*
 > *"A constitution is an algorithm for running a country."  -- Pedro Domingos*
 > *"The ultimate woke perversity is the claim that free speech is a tool of oppression."  -- Pedro Domingos*
-> *"America innovates, China replicates, Europe regulates."  -- pmddomingos@x*
+> *"America innovates, China replicates, Europe regulates."  -- Pedro Domingos*
-> *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- pmddomingos@x*
+> *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos*
-> *"Until we have a vaccine against wokeism, social distancing is the best solution."  -- pmddomingos@x*
+> *"Until we have a vaccine against wokeism, social distancing is the best solution."  -- Pedro Domingos*
 > *"People who believe politicians care about them are the same people who think OnlyFans girls care about them."  -- stirlingwisdom@x*
 > *"Voting is the adult version of writing a letter to Santa Claus."  -- stirlingwisdom@x*
 > *"Far-right are nostalgic for a world that never was.
-Far-left are hopeful for a world that can never be."  -- G_S_Bhogal@x*
+Far-left are hopeful for a world that can never be."  -- g_s_bhogal@x*
-> *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- G_S_Bhogal@x*
+> *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- g_s_bhogal@x*
 > *"Diversity at the local level means homogeneity at the global level.
 Homogeneity at the local level means diversity at the global level.
 Nationalism preserves diversity.
 Globalism destroys it."  -- PandemicRiskMan@x*
 > *"As a society degrades, it goes from shaming sin, to tolerating it, to accepting it, to encouraging it, to celebrating it.
-Once it has fully degenerated, those who don't join the celebration are shamed."  -- ZubyMusic@x*
+Once it has fully degenerated, those who don’t join the celebration are shamed."  -- ZubyMusic@x*
 > *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant*
 > *"The average man lives in a matriarchy, the average woman lives in a patriarchy, and they’re both correct."  -- Naval Ravikant*
 > *"A culture is a co-operating system for humans."  -- Naval Ravikant*